 Guinea Pigs May Become Skinny Pigs

 Not the hairless variety (although a former fluff losing hair should be seen by a vet ASAP)!
 Weight loss tends to plague senior animals and worry their human counterparts endlessly.
 Weight loss accompanied by the following symptoms signifies tooth problems :

 If overgrown molars and other illnesses have been ruled out, weight loss isn't as scary.
-That being said, a skinny pig is at a disadvantage if the DO become ill or need to go under anesthesia down the line, so putting on a few ounces can offer insurance.
+That being said, a skinny pig is at a disadvantage if they DO become ill or need to go under anesthesia down the line, so putting on a few ounces can offer insurance.
 Senior guinea pigs can be allowed some extra treat foods like raw oats and corn on the cob.
-Offering a variety of hays and sprinkling some fragrant herbal blends on their hay may entice them to keep eating as much as they should.
+Offering a variety of hay and sprinkling some fragrant herbal blends on their hay may entice them to keep eating as much as they should.

+If we provide the proper senior guinea pig care, elder guinea pigs can still enjoy satisfying lives.
+An additional benefit is an even stronger bond with us.
 Floor time might just be replaced with extended cuddle sessions... no complaints here. ❤️